Teach For India

 Teach For India (TFI) is a non-profit founded by Shaheen Mistri in 2009.
 It is a part of the Teach For All network.
 Teach For India runs a two-year Fellowship and supports an Alumni movement.
 The Fellowship recruits college graduates and working professionals to serve as full-time teachers in low-income schools for two years.
 The mission of Teach For India is “one day all children will attain an excellent education.”

 Teach For India has built a national focus on repairing India's educational crisis through their Innovation Cell programs that equip teachers, students, and entrepreneurs to spark long-term change in education.
-Through social and print media- Teach For India has garnered the support of thousands of people from a wide range of sectors, all of whom are invested in the vision of an excellent education for all children.
+Through social and print media- Teach For India has garnered the support of thousands of people from a wide range of sectors.

 Academic Impact

 Teach For India has graduated 3 cohorts of 5,200 students from 10th grade in Mumbai, Pune, and Delhi till 2019 with a graduation rate that is consistently better than the Government schools’ average.
 Their 4th cohort graduated in 2020 with a passing rate of 94-98% across these three cities Mumbai, Pune, and Delhi.